mnr/writing-wip/kwak-anthology.md

 “For that, I’m buying tonight’s drinks,” said Araci.
 “It fits.
 All that’s left to do is mountains of paperwork, but I think you’re on-target.”

+// GETTING RID OF RANSOMWARE<<<

 // -----

 At home, Araci was helping the robot vacuum when his visor announced a call.
-It was from someone using a privacy puppet.
+It was someone using a privacy puppet.

 “Hello Robin,” answered Araci.
 “Is there something new you’d like to discuss?”